antmicro/topwrap/docs/source/examples.md

 :dataflow: ../build/kpm_jsons/data_hierarchy.json
 ```

-This example shows how to create a hierarchical design in Topwrap.
-It includes a hierarchy containing some IP cores and other nested hierarchies.
+This example shows how to create a hierarchical design in Topwrap, including a hierarchy that contains IP cores as well as other nested hierarchies.

-Check out `project.yml` to learn how does the above design translate to a [design description file](description_files.md)
+Check out `project.yml` to learn how the above design translates to a [design description file](description_files.md)

 :::{seealso}
-For more information about hierarchies see [hierarchies docs](hierarchies).
+For more information about hierarchies, see the [hierarchies docs](hierarchies).
 :::

 :::{tip}
 Hierarchies are represented in the GUI by nodes with a green header.

-You can display their inner designs by clicking the `Edit subgraph` option from the right click menu.
+To display their inner designs, click the `Edit subgraph` option from the context menu.

-To exit from the hierarchy subgraph, find the back arrow button in the top left.
+To exit from the hierarchy subgraph, use the back arrow button on the top left.

-To add a new hierarchy node use the `New Graph Node` option in the node browser!
+To add a new hierarchy node, use the `New Graph Node` option in the node browser.
 :::

 ### Usage
-This example contains [user repo](https://antmicro.github.io/topwrap/user_repositories.html) (`repo` directory) and a configuration file for topwrap (`topwrap.yaml`) so it can be loaded by running
+This example contains the [user repository](https://antmicro.github.io/topwrap/user_repositories.html) (`repo` directory) and a configuration file for Topwrap (`topwrap.yaml`).
+It can be loaded by running
 ```
 python -m topwrap kpm_client -d project.yml
 ```
-in this example's directory.
+in the examples directory.

 ## PWM